WeidanJi/GSW-encryption-scheme-by-sagemath/README.md

 # Ring-GSW

 This is an implemention of ring GSW cryptosystem.
+Cite the paper: "Bootstrapping Fully Homomorphic Encryption with Ring Plaintexts Within Polynomial Noise".

 ## KeyGen

-p<<q
+p<<q, such as p = 3, q = 2**20

 The plaintext is a ring element over R_p.